united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Tutorials/using-minio/index.md

 ## Default settings / development setup

-By default MinIO is not exposed outside of the Kubernetes cluster.
-You can connect to the MinIO console service, e.g., using Lens and your preferred browser.
+By default MinIO is exposed outside of the Kubernetes cluster using a LoadBalancer.
 The default credentials are minio:minio123 for the console.
+When using `minikube` you can access the LoadBalancer service using `minikube tunnel` and then accessing the `external IP` using the selected port.